 Figure 6.
 MAM 200 hPa streamfunction (shading) and non-divergent winds (vectors) analysis for the response to the different forcings from the Atlantic (a), Pacific (b), and Atlantic+Pacific combined (c), and linear addition of the Pacific and Atlantic contributions (a+b).
-The difference between the linearly forced response (A+P) and the combined response (AP simultaneously) is represented in (e), while the Atlantic contribution (f) is derived as the difference between (c, AP forcing) and (b, P forcing).
-Stippling in (a-c) represents anomalies that are not statistically significantly different from climatology, stippling in (e) represents differences that are not statistically significantly different between the AP forcing (c) run and the linear combination of the Atlantic and Pacific (A+P, Figure d), and stippling in (f) represents differences that are not statistically significantly different from the P forcing run, all at the 95% level using a two-tailed Monte Carlo test.
+The Atlantic contribution (e) is derived as the difference between (c, AP forcing) and (b, P forcing), while the difference between the linearly forced response (A+P) and the combined response (AP simultaneously) is represented in (f).
+Stippling in (a-c) represents anomalies that are not statistically significantly different from climatology, stippling in (e) represents differences that are not statistically significantly different from the Atlantic and Pacific (A+P, figure d), and stippling in (f) represents differences that are not statistically significantly different from the A forcing run, all at the 95% level using a two-tailed Monte Carlo test.
 Black box represents the RWS index over the Caribbean region.
-Wind vectors in e and f represent statistically significantly different winds from (A+P) and (P), respectively.

 Figure 7.
-Same as Figure 6, but for JJA
+Same as figure 6, but for JJA